ZongruiYang1/ZongruiYang1.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year graduate student at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
-I was an undergraduate student in Peking University.
+I am a final-year Ph.D. student in Mathematics at Columbia University, where I am advised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
+I received my undergraduate degree from Peking University.

-I will be on the job market for postdoctoral positions starting in fall 2026.
+I will be on the job market for postdoctoral positions beginning in Fall 2026.

+Email: zy2417@columbia.edu

 More about me
 ======